 - Integrative Learning Experience (3 credits minimum)

 College-level science and math plus post-graduate training in medicine or one of the health sciences are required.
-Admission decisions are based largely on GPA, GRE (or equivalent) scores, recommendations, personal statement, and experience.
+Admission decisions are based largely on GPA, recommendations, personal statement, and experience.
 Minimum undergraduate GPA required is 3.0.
 Performance on other standardized tests such as the Medical College Admission Test (MCAT) will be considered on an individual basis.
 The personal statement is examined for scientific writing ability, motivation for the degree, and for goodness of fit with the research interests of the faculty.
 The stronger the application is with respect to these elements, the more likely the student will be admitted.

 For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.